Where to Stay in Chicago - A Local's Neighborhood Guide

 Best for: First-time visitors seeking a central location for sightseeing

-Pros: High concentration of top attractions in a relatively compact area
+Pros: High concentration of top attractions in a compact area, great hotel selection, walkable, good public transport

 Cons: Can be quite touristy and crowded, very downtown feel

-The neighborhood derives its name from the iconic subway cars that rumble on elevated tracks overhead, making a literal loop around the downtown, so you know it is extremely well-serviced by public transport including trains and buses.
-Walking down the street, you will see a mix of mostly commercial buildings housing corporations, governmental offices, universities, financial institutions, and bars/restaurants.
+The neighborhood derives its name from the iconic subway cars that rumble on elevated tracks overhead, making a literal loop around the downtown.
+The name alone lets you know that the area is extremely well-serviced by public transport with trains and buses connecting it to almost every neighborhood in the city.

-While I often visit this area for work-related tasks and errands, I also like to come here every now and then to just wander around without a plan, taking in the gorgeous skyscraper views, relaxing in the park, or walking along the lakefront.
-I recommend this area to anyone looking for a central district in close proximity to the major sights, although those looking for a more authentic taste of what it’s actually like to live in Chicago should probably head elsewhere.
+Even as a local, I often visit the area for work-related tasks and errands, and I also like to come every now and then to just wander around without a plan, taking in the gorgeous skyscraper views, relaxing in the park, or walking along the lakefront.

 Where to stay

-Chicago Athletic Association: This historic 4-star hotel was once, as the name suggests, home of a local athletic association.
-Today the renovated hotel is always my first choice for recommendations in the area, thanks to its unbeatable location on Michigan Avenue across from Millenium Park and its nice but not too fancy rooms.
-But the best part about staying here is the half-dozen cool bars and restaurants you’ll find within the building, from the barroom-style Game Room to the 13th-floor Cindy’s Rooftop Bar – unfurling easily the best view in the city over Millennium Park and the lake. $300 USD per night.
+Chicago Athletic Association - This historic 4-star hotel was once, as the name suggests, home to a local athletic association.
+Today, it's what I like to call "nice but not too fancy” and it has an absolutely unbeatable location on Michigan Avenue across from Millenium Park.
+The best part about staying here, though, are the half-dozen cool bars and restaurants you’ll find within the building, from the barroom-style Game Room to the 13th-floor Cindy’s Rooftop Bar – unfurling easily the best view in the city. $300 USD per night.

-LondonHouse: Another historic gem famous for its rooftop bar, this one overlooking the Chicago River and downtown architecture, LondonHouse is a popular spot for summer cocktails in the sun or dance parties after dark.
-Rooms are elegant yet simple, and they also offer spa treatments for those seeking a bit of extra pampering. $300 USD per night.
+LondonHouse - Another historic gem famous for its rooftop bar (which overlooks the Chicago River and downtown architecture), the rooms here are elegant yet simple, and the hotel also offers spa treatments for those seeking a bit of extra pampering.
+The bar is a popular spot for summer daytime drinks and evening dancing. $200-300 USD per night.

-Cambria Hotel Theatre District: If seeing an opera or a play in Chicago’s theatre district is on your agenda, this more affordable 3-star choice offers a stellar location next to the Nederlander Theatre and basic yet comfy rooms.
-If staying here, be sure to hit up the 14th floor for a night of unique dinner theatre you’ll never forget at the Cirque du Soleil-styled Teatro ZinZanni. $175 USD per night.
+Cambria Hotel Theatre District - If seeing an opera or a play in Chicago’s theatre district is on your agenda, this more affordable 3-star choice offers a stellar location next to the Nederlander Theatre and basic yet comfy rooms.
+If staying here, be sure to hit up the 14th floor for a night of unique dinner theatre you’ll never forget at the Cirque du Soleil-styled Teatro ZinZanni. $160-225 USD per night.

 2. River North & Mag Mile